MajorZiploc/flashcards_app/README.md

 # TODO:

-add import deck ability

-  Add a delimiter TextInput field that defaults to ' - '

 add edit mode toggle in deck list view

   add edit deck ability - goes to import but any cards that match the current terms will replace the old cards